 At its core, that’s what content marketing is all about.
 It’s about creating high quality, useable information that is targeted at fulfilling the needs of the customer.
 This strategy builds trust and authority in the source that hands out the content and makes users more likely to become customers.
-And that’s one of the reasons content marketing is such a great way to improve your online reputation.
+And that’s one of the reasons content marketing is such a great way to learn how to sell on amazon, improve your online reputation.

 Content Marketing for Reputation Management